What Is Enterprise eCommerce Software & How Can You Find The Right Platform?

-Simply put, enterprise eCommerce software is software that allows large organizations to sell online.
-The End.
-Just kidding!
-There’s a bit more to it than that.
-For one, today’s enterprise commerce solutions aren’t just for multi-million-dollar corporations — far from it.
-Now that most software is cloud-based and completely scaleable, eCommerce solutions like Shopify Plus are considered enterprise software, even though plenty of small businesses use Shopify, too.
+If you’re big enough to ask that question, then the answer probably is yes.
+Enterprise commerce solutions aren’t just for multi-million-dollar corporations anymore.
+Cloud-based and completely scaleable, eCommerce solutions like Shopify Plus are considered enterprise software, even though plenty of small businesses use Shopify, too.

 What Is Enterprise Software?

 Enterprise eCommerce software is perfect for meeting any large business’s diverse needs.
 It brings various departments together under one umbrella, providing a centralized solution for accounting, eCommerce, order processing, and more.
 It’s appropriate for multi-location/multi-server businesses, and its cost tends to reflect the larger budget of “enterprise-sized” businesses.

 How eCommerce Software Can Help Your Enterprise Business

 When eCommerce software – also known as shopping cart software – moves up the enterprise-level, you can expect to find more of what you need to succeed online.
 Here are some important benefits you can expect to gain from an Enterprise eCommerce solution:

 - Goodbye, Limits: unlimited number of products and product variations, with no limits on online storage, bandwidth, site traffic, and so on

 - Premium Web Features: custom SSL certificates, SSO (single sign-on, where a single login gives you access to more than one service), and Google Trusted Store tags

 - Additional Tools: order and inventory management, CRM, integrated POS, multi-channel and multi-store features, among others